Declan McGonagle: CityArts

 City Arts Centre, a community arts organisation founded in 1973, did not receiving Arts Council funding in 2001.
 McGonagle was then hired as director and under his leadership the Centre began a process of cessation, starting with the closure of the Centre for 2 years with all staff made redundant and all activities stopped.
 City Councilor Mannix Flynn, on the closure of the City Arts Centre, said that “Dublin lost an arts community down there, the community lost an arts centre, lost employment”.
 McGonagle launched a 'Civil Arts Inquiry' (a two year series of "conferences and recorded public debates") meanwhile earning €50,000 per year.
 The 'Inquiry' had skeptics, dismissing it for not engaging with the art community and as a profit-driven waste of time, without producing any results.
-Under McGonagle the Centre's building and property on Moss St in central Dublin was sold in 2003 for more than €4.2 million, making it the richest arts organisation in Ireland at the time.
+Under McGonagle the Centre's building and property on Moss Street in central Dublin was sold in 2003 for more than €4.2 million, making it the richest arts organisation in Ireland at the time.

 After the sale, the City Arts Centre spent the next few years in a basement office and in 2007 bought a smaller building on Bachelor's Walk.
 However, it needed repairs and only reopened in 2010 (as CityArts).
 At this time the organisation had spent nearly all of its savings between operational costs, archiving, the 'Civil Arts Inquiry', redundancy packages, and the new building with its renovations.
 In 2012 CityArts voluntarily liquidated, with the new building becoming the property of the Dublin City Council.
-As of 2019 the old Moss St. building has remained unused and undeveloped.
+As of 2024 the old Moss Street building has remained unused and undeveloped.